nickcox/cd-extras/readme.md

 ## OS X & Linux

 `cd-extras` works on non-Windows operating systems.
-The `IndexedCompletion` option is be off by default unless you configured PSReadLine with a `MenuComplete` keybinding _before_ importing `cd-extras`.
+The `IndexedCompletion` option is off by default unless you configured PSReadLine with a `MenuComplete` keybinding _before_ importing `cd-extras`.